 In the event of a catastrophic system failure or security breach, United States citizen users of Coinbase are insured up to $250,000 through the FDIC.
 But, if an individual Coinbase account or wallet is compromised, you are liable for your own financial loss.

-If you’re an advanced user, you should get a secure crypto wallet or use an offline cold-storage wallet instead of using Coinbase.
+If you're an advanced user, you should get a secure crypto wallet like the Ledger Nano X or use an offline cold-storage wallet instead of using Coinbase.

 Coinbase Personal Account Security